-Pruning Japanese Maples correctly is important to the overall health of the tree.
+Pruning Japanese maples correctly is important to the overall health of the tree.

 Pruning Japanese maples at the incorrect time can cause major damage or possibly even kill the tree.

-A light second pruning just after the spring flush of growth has hardened can be done to clean up any unwanted wild growth, and make the tree more presentable.
+A light second-pruning just after the spring flush of growth has hardened can be done to clean up any unwanted wild growth, and make the tree more presentable.

-Last is where to prune:
+Lastly is where to prune:

-Japanese maples have what is called opposite buds.
+Japanese maples have what is called “opposite buds”.
 If you look closely at one of the smaller stems you will see the smallest branches grow out of the larger branch two at a time and directly across from each other.
 This forms a Y looking branch only with another branch in the center which is the main branch.
 Think of it as a Y in a road with another road going straight, so you now have 3 roads in front of you.

 When pruning Japanese maples you want to remove the center branch and leave the two branches forming the Y. It is best to prune as close to the center of the Y as possible and leaving only a small amount of the center stem.
 Correct pruning will heal well and become unnoticeable quickly.
 You can use this method from the smallest to the largest branches.
 This method also forms a symmetrical growing tree.